-Ask the Experts: What Would you Share About the Symptoms of Allergy-Induced Asthma?
+Ask the Experts: What Would You Share About Allergy-Induced Asthma Symptoms?

 Symptoms include watery and itchy eyes, runny nose, sneezing, shortness of breath, wheezing, chest tightness and/or coughing.
 If you have outdoor allergies such as pollen or grasses, you may experience asthma symptoms when exercising outside.
 Managing allergies will be the key to managing your asthma; so get asthma testing to find out exactly what you are allergic to, and take your allergy and asthma medications as prescribed.

 Response from Leon C. Lebowitz, BA, RRT

 Understanding the prevalence of allergic asthma and its commonality within the patient population is important to knowing you are not alone and symptoms, although prevalent, can be managed and controlled.
 These symptoms, as we know, include coughing, wheezing, shortness of breath and chest tightness.
 It is the precipitating factors of these symptoms that set the person with allergic asthma apart from other types of asthma.

 For the person with allergic asthma, these symptoms will begin after inhaling or being exposed to an offending allergen.
 An allergen is a substance that causes an allergic reaction.
 Common allergens may include pet dander, dust mites, pollen, and even food, to name just a few.
 Allergens are considered (for most) to be harmless substances.
 But, for the patient with allergic asthma, exposure to a particular allergen will set off the immune system which then triggers an asthma exacerbation or flare-up.